Virginia Caine: Career

 Caine served as a research epidemiologist studying HIV/AIDS at Johns Hopkins in Baltimore.
 In 1984, she joined Indiana University School of Medicine as an assistant professor in the Infectious Disease Division.
 During her time in Indianapolis, Caine created Indianapolis' first HIV/AIDS integrated health care delivery system that included major hospitals, community health centers, social service agencies, and created the first HIV dental clinic.
 She was also principal investigator for Ryan White Title III funds, which was used to establish the first AIDS clinics in community health centers and major city hospitals.
 Caine developed one of the first AIDS physician education programs for the National Medical Association, which was later duplicated by the American Medical Association.

 Caine served as the co-director of the Indianapolis Healthy Babies Initiative, which together with many community leaders, has significantly reduced the infant mortality rate to 10.9 deaths per 1,000 live births in 2019.

 Caine has served as chair of the Board of Trustees for the National Medical Association, and the chair of the Infectious Diseases Section of the National Medical Association.
 She has served as a member of the National Biodefense Science Board, which provides expert guidance to the Secretary of the U.S. Department of Health and Human Services and the assistant secretary of preparedness and is co-chair of the Jump In for Healthy Kids Advisory Committee.
 Caine serves as a board member for the CDC Morbidity and Mortality Weekly Report (MMWR) Editorial Board, and chair of the Managed Emergency Surge for Healthcare (MESH) Coalition, a nonprofit private-public partnership addressing emergency preparedness in Marion County, Indiana.
 She is a board member of the Indiana Latino Institute and a founding member of Indiana Health Information Exchange.

+She is a past president of the National Medical Association.